For Export Only: Pesticides

 Documents the "circle of poison" of banned and restricted pesticides used on products we import, such as coffee, bananas and cotton.
 A fishing village in Ghana shines through as an example of both problem and solution.

-With its first national PBS telecast PESTICIDES created an international sensation.
+The first national PBS telecast created an international sensation.
 United Nations delegates who saw the program demanded an end to the practices documented; this led to an international monitoring system.
 It is a rare example of a documentary that truly made a difference.

 57 minutes